 A Last Will and Testament is a legal document that allows for the distribution of your estate to your beneficiaries pursuant to the terms you establish.
 If you die without a valid Will, your assets would be distributed under Massachusetts laws on intestate succession—which may result in assets extended to your spouse, children, or other family members in ways you wouldn't want.

 Wills can be complex or simple.
 How yours is designed depends on your assets, your intention for the property, the individuals you designate as heirs, and other particular concerns.

 There are many benefits to creating a Will as part of an estate plan.
 Some objectives you can accomplish include:

 - Disposition of your property.
-In a will, you can state exactly how you want your real estate, personal property, and other assets be distributed to family members, stepchildren, friends, charities, or other entities.
+In a Will, you can state exactly how you want your real estate, personal property, and other assets to be distributed to family members, stepchildren, friends, charities, or other entities.
 This gives you peace of mind, knowing the people who and causes that matter to you are provided for after your death.

 - Executor.
 You can appoint an executor—also known as your personal representative—who's responsible for probating your estate and distributing your assets pursuant to your Will.
 This ensures someone you trust will handle the estate in the manner you intended.